Description of the Evidence

-There is an association between HPV and oral cancer, particularly HPV type 16 as shown in multiple case-control studies.[16-22] HPV 16 accounts for 90% to 95% of HPV-positive oropharyngeal tumors, but other high-risk subtypes include 18, 31, 33, and 35.
+There is an association between HPV and oral cancer, particularly HPV type 16 as shown in multiple case-control studies.[16-22] HPV 16 accounts for 90% to 95% of HPV-positive oropharyngeal cancer (HPV-OPC), but other high-risk subtypes include 18, 31, 33, and 35.
+Among patients with HPV-OPC, there is no evidence of increased oral HPV infection in their sexual partners compared with the general population prevalence.
 The mechanism of HPV in the etiology of oral cancers may be related to its oncoproteins E6 and E7, which bind to and trigger the degradation of the p53 and pRB tumor suppressor proteins, respectively.
-HPV accounts for a relatively small proportion of oropharyngeal cancers compared to tobacco and alcohol.
-However, the rates of HPV-associated oropharyngeal cancers appear to be increasing.[20,23]Sun exposure
+HPV accounts for a relatively small proportion of oropharyngeal cancers compared with tobacco and alcohol.
+However, the rates of HPV-associated oropharyngeal cancers appear to be increasing.[20,24]

 Avoidance and cessation of tobacco use

 The cessation of cigarette smoking is associated with a 50% reduction of risk of developing oral cancer within 3 to 5 years and a return to a normal level of risk for development of oral cancer within 10 years.
 Dentists and other health professionals can play an integral role in smoking cessation advice and encouragement.